Possibilities

 1898 –

-Proposed Cuyahoga County naturalization cards record Concetta Iaciofano at 1849 Woodlawn in Cleveland/East Cleveland and state that she was naturalized in the U.S. District Court at Cleveland on 17 November 1944.
-The proposed 1943-1944 Cleveland city directory includes a same-address entry for "Michl (Concettina)" Iaciofano at 1849 Woodlawn, suggesting a possible household connection to Mike Iaciofano or a separate Cleveland Iaciofano collateral cluster, but no document yet connects Concetta to Arthur Joe Iacofano, Mary J. Laurenzo/Iacofano, or Tony Iacofano's line.
+The accepted 1944 naturalization certificate card records Concetta Iaciofano at 1849 Woodlawn in East Cleveland and states that she was naturalized in the U.S. District Court at Cleveland on 17 November 1944.
+The accepted NARA naturalization packet records Concetta's exact birth date, arrival as Concetta Perrone, marriage to Mike Iaciofano, children Lawrence and Mary, and naturalization.
+The same-address Mike/Concetta household is now canonical, but no document yet connects that household to Arthur Joe Iacofano, Mary J. Laurenzo/Iacofano, or Tony Iacofano's line.

 Possibility